 - Color-coded operating status for mill motor, conditioner, collector feeder auger, mash bin auger(s), and dump valves

 - Feeder, mill motor, and steam valve adjustments

-- Operator places all of the equipment MOA (Manual/Off/Auto) switches in Auto.
-This can be accomplished by pressing on each piece of equipment shown on the HMI display individually, and pressing the corresponding AUTO button, or by pressing the SET ALL EQUIPMENT TO AUTO button on the HMI.
+- The operator places all of the equipment MOA (Manual/Off/Auto) switches in Auto.
+This can be accomplished by pressing each piece of equipment shown on the HMI display individually and pressing the corresponding AUTO button, or by pressing the SET ALL EQUIPMENT TO AUTO button on the HMI.